saravindhan/Data-Migration-Procedure-using-SQL-Server/README.md

-Here’s a README file for your SQL script that explains its purpose, usage, and the structure of the code:

----

 # Employee Migration SQL Script

 This SQL script is designed to migrate employee data from an existing database (assumed to be part of the Human Resources system) into a new table called `employeemigration`.
 It performs the following operations: